jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 ## How to extract parts of Times

-If you’ve reached this point, it’s going to be a piece of cake for you:
+If you’ve reached this point, the rest it’s going to be a piece of cake for you:

 ``` r
 Joe_bday <- strptime("1975-03-28 06:01:21 PM +0600"